CKaaS Profit Margins Real Founder Examples-Not Theory

 - Pattern: heavy discounting + high SKU count

-The kitchen looked “busy” but profit was unstable because every order carried uncontrolled costs.
+The kitchen looked busy, but CKaaS Profit Margins were unstable because every order carried uncontrolled costs.

 - AOV lifted: ₹365 using combos + add-ons